 A squadron / tag team of writers worked overtime to maximize the appeal of the Disco Era iteration of Siegel & Schuster’s original, undying superhero.
 The tone is light, but not too light, even though the chosen villain Lex Luthor is almost as fruity as one of the Caped Crusader’s TV foes.
-Lois Lane would be an emancipated, ambitious news hen.
+Lois Lane is now an emancipated, ambitious news hen.
 And for the first time, Superman’s super adventures would take place on the grand scale of the comic books: amazing super-feats, colossal disasters, world wide jeopardy.
 Plus occasional slapstick and show biz in-jokes.

 The origin story is presented with solemn reverence: “This is not a fantasy.”
 On the planet Krypton, Council Elder Jor-El (Marlon Brando) sentences the nasty supervillains Non, Ursa and Zod (Jack Halloran, Sarah Douglas & Terence Stamp) to the eternal prison of The Phantom Zone (from which they will return for Part 2, accidentally released by a nuclear explosion).
 The Council overrides Jor-El’s claim that global warming an expanding star will consume Krypton.
 Jor-El has promised not to flee individually, but he and his wife Lara (Susannah York) place their baby boy Kal-El in a space capsule and shoot him off to the safe haven of Earth.
 Kal-El will look just like the Earthlings, but with awesome super-powers.
 He is found and adopted by Ma and Pa Kent (Phyllis Thaxter and Glenn Ford), becomes the teenager Clark Kent (Jeff East), frustrated because his adopted Pa insists that he keep his speed and strength a secret.
 Clark eventually wanders to the North Pole, where a crystal saved from his space capsule grows an entire Fortress of Solitude out of the ice.
 Taking a reporter’s job in Metropolis, the adult Clark (Christopher Reeve) is soon donning his tights and cape to fly the skies, perform rescues, nab criminals and help children.
 He manages to keep his identity under wraps.
 Clark is just human enough to use his flying ability to charm hotshot reporter Lois Lane (Margot Kidder).
-Things get serious when the arch-criminal Lex Luthor (Gene Hackman), from his a hideout in the Metropolis subway system, uses his bumbling henchman Otis (Ned Beatty) and his shapely henchwoman Eve Teschmacher (Valerie Perrine) to launch a horrendous criminal enterprise.
+Things get serious when the arch-criminal Lex Luthor (Gene Hackman), from his hideout in the Metropolis subway system, uses his bumbling henchman Otis (Ned Beatty) and his shapely henchwoman Eve Teschmacher (Valerie Perrine) to launch a horrendous criminal enterprise.
 By reprogramming a cruise missile to strike the San Andreas Fault, a Lex-created earthquake will drop California into the Pacific, and thus convert all that worthless desert property he’s bought into top-value real estate.
 Lex has done his homework: he’s obtained a meteor fragment from Superman’s home planet, a piece of Kryptonite.
 On Earth it affects Superman like poison.
 Once he eliminates the flying crusader, Lex will be free to proceed with his nefarious scheme.

 Superman: The Movie is still as exciting as it was when new.
 Unless one doesn’t care for the clownish Gene Hackman, or can’t stand the variable pre-CGI special effects, there’s a lot to like here.
 The previous success of Star Wars surely gave the filmmakers the courage not to compromise.
 To everyone’s delight, Christopher Reeve is fully into the Superman spirit.
 His Clark Kent isn’t particularly inspired, but he compensates with a superhero performance that most people embraced as the Superman they know and love.
 Unlike TV’s Batman, Reeve’s Superman is the unsullied straight arrow and repository of decent values from the comics, 100% sincere.
 We loved Reeve’s friendly smile and unprepossessing attitude.